Skip to main content

 • Beneficial effects on liver fat, sleep apnea severity, knee osteoarthritis pain, and a growing list of other endpoints.

 The data on weight regain after stopping is consistent: most patients regain a substantial portion of lost weight within a year of discontinuation.
-This is a long-term medication for most patients, not a short-term boost.
+For most patients this works as a long-term medication rather than a short-term boost.

 Who is a good candidate